nicfel/CoupledMCMC-Tutorial/README.md

 Choosing the dimension for the Bayesian Coalescent Skyline can be rather arbitrary.
 If the dimension is chosen too low, not all population changes are captured, if it is chosen too large, there might be too little information in an interval to support an estimate of a population size.
 There are implementations in BEAST of the coalescent skyline that either sample dimensions (Extended Bayesian Skyline {% cite Heled2008 --file CoupledMCMC-Tutorial/master-refs %}) or do not require dimensions to be specified (Skyride {% cite Minin2008 --file CoupledMCMC-Tutorial/master-refs %}).

-We can leave the rest of the priors as they are and go to the `Coupled MCMC panel`.
+We can leave the rest of the priors as they are and go to the `Parallel tempering` panel.
 In contrast to regular MCMC, we have to define a few more things.
 First, we have to define the number of chains.
 This number should be equal to the number of threads you can run, resp. the number of CPU cores.
-The `resampleEvery`, defines after how many iterations, two chains should be proposed to exchange states.
+The `Resample Every`, defines after how many iterations, two chains should be proposed to exchange states.
 If this is too low, the chains will communicate a lot and the exchanging of states itself can consume more time then the actual MCMC.
 If it's too high, the states of chains are exchanged and the ESS per time isn't as high as it could be.
-We here propose to exchange states between the 2 chains every 1000 iterations, which will allow for at most 10 000 swaps of states.
+We here exchange states between the 2 chains every 1000 iterations, which will allow for at most 10 000 swaps of states during the whole analysis.

-The next parameter we have to set is the `deltaTemperature`, the higher this value, the hotter chains become and the more time they spend in unlikely parts of the posterior probability space.
+The next parameter we have to set is the `Delta Temperature`.
-Hotter chains on the other hand are more easily able to cross unlikely intermediate states and can therefore help chains to move out of local optimas.
+Hotter chains are more easily able to cross unlikely intermediate states and can therefore help chains to move out of local optimas.
-Here, we use a value of 0.05.
-This value should be different depending on the dataset, the analysis and the number of chains.
+`Delta Temperature` here is only the initial value of the temperature difference between the two chains and will be tuned lated on automatically.
+`Target` defines the target acceptance probability.
+The temperature difference will be adapted during the analysis to match this acceptance probability over the course of the analysis.

 Overall, it should be chosen such that the acceptance probability of an exchange of states between chains is between 0.25 and 0.6 {% cite altekar2004parallel --file CoupledMCMC-Tutorial/master-refs %}.

 <figure>